Preventing Slips, Trips, and Falls in the Workplace

 Slips, Trips, and Falls Hazards

-Slips, trips, and falls can result in severe and life-changing injuries, and unfortunately, they can even be fatal.
-To give you a comprehensive idea, here is a list of the most frequently occurring injuries associated with slips, trips, and falls hazards:
+To give you a comprehensive idea, here’s a list of the most frequently occurring injuries associated with slips, trips, and falls hazards:

-• Fractures and broken bones – Falling from a height or landing forcefully on a hard surface can cause fractures or breaks in bones.
-The wrists, hips, and ankles are particularly vulnerable to fractures during falls.
+• Fractures and broken bones – Falling from a height or landing forcefully on a hard surface can cause fractures or breaks in bones of the wrists, hips, and ankles.

-• Contusions and bruises – Impacts with the ground or objects during a fall can cause contusions, commonly known as bruises.
-These result from damaged blood vessels beneath the skin, leading to discoloration, pain, and swelling.
+• Contusions and bruises – Impacts with the ground or objects during a fall can cause contusions, commonly known as bruises, from damaged blood vessels beneath the skin.

-• Head injuries – Falls that involve striking the head on a hard surface can cause traumatic brain injuries (TBIs).
-These injuries can range from mild concussions to more severe cases that result in brain damage, loss of consciousness, or long-term cognitive impairments.
+• Head injuries – Falls that involve striking the head on a hard surface can cause traumatic brain injuries (TBIs), which can range from mild concussions to more severe cases.

-• Neck injuries – Related to the previous item, neck injuries are sometimes a result of spinal injuries or damage to the muscles, ligaments, or tendons in the neck.
+• Neck injuries – These are sometimes a result of spinal injuries or damage to the muscles, ligaments, or tendons in the neck.

 OSHA Regulations

-The Occupational Safety and Health Standards 1910 Subpart D (Walking-Working Surfaces) provides general standards for walking-working surfaces.
-These surfaces include passageways, warehouses, storage rooms, service rooms, working areas, and more.
+The Occupational Safety and Health Standards 1910 Subpart D (Walking-Working Surfaces) provides general standards for walking-working surfaces, such as passageways, warehouses, storage rooms, service rooms, and working areas.

-The 1910.22 Regulations outline several points for safe working surfaces as follows:
+The 1910.22 Regulations outline several points for safe working surfaces, including the following:

 • Keep workroom floors clean, orderly, and dry.